Tel: +44 20 7822 2079

 Clare’s practice encompasses three main areas: professional liability, insurance and commercial litigation.

-She is recommended by Chambers & Partners and Legal 500 for Professional Negligence.
+She is recommended by Chambers & Partners and Legal 500.
 Quotes from the directories include:

 “Seen by many as a star of the future”; “Singled out for her advocacy, judgement and all-round courtroom ability”; “Stands out for her ability to hit deadlines, and always gets the job done”; “Extremely charming and nice to work with, but also packs an intellectual punch"; "Her speed of turnaround and the quality of her work are impressive"; “Quickly grasps the commercial angles of the dispute"; “Very straightforward, very logical and very persuasive”; “A very tenacious advocate”; “Well prepared”; “Determined”; “Impressive” and noted for her “Commercial understanding and thoroughness”.